remichartier/011_selfDrivingCarND_TrafficSignClassifierProject/writeup.md

       - Mininum value : -1.00
       - Maximum value : 0.99
     ```
     - So we see that the approximate normalization applied ((pixel -128)/128) still does a good job relatively over the X_train data  to reach a zero mean (82.68 --> -0.35).
-Not sure it really improve the equalization of the data variance, but at least we slide the dataset more towards a zero mean to help in future steps on gradient descent steps to minimize the loss function.
+Not sure it really improves the equalization of the data variance, but at least we slide the dataset more towards a zero mean to help in future steps on gradient descent steps to minimize the loss function.